johnyevsukov/portal_2d/README.md

     make game

-Note: You will need to instll Python3 and have it available in your PATH.
+__Note:__ You will need to have Python3 installed and have it available in your PATH.